 On July 28, 2021 the FDA issued revision to EUA for the distribution and emergency use of baricitinib to be used alone for the treatment of COVID-19 in hospitalised adults and pediatric patients two years of age or older requiring supplemental oxygen, non-invasive or invasive mechanical ventilation, or extracorporeal membrane oxygenation (ECMO) [77].
 The EUA for baricitinib no longer requires baricitinib be used in combination with remdesivir.
 The use of baricitinib in combination with remdesivir is not contraindicated under the terms and conditions of this authorization.
+In May 2022, FDA approved a new indication for baricitinib for the treatment of COVID-19 in hospitalised adults requiring supplemental oxygen, noninvasive or invasive mechanical ventilation, or extracorporeal membrane ohygenation (ECMO) [78].

-On April 29, 2021 EMA starts evaluating an application to extend the use of baricitinib (Olumiant) to include treatment of COVID-19 in hospitalised patients from 10 years of age who require supplemental oxygen [78].
+On April 29, 2021 EMA starts evaluating an application to extend the use of baricitinib (Olumiant) to include treatment of COVID-19 in hospitalised patients from 10 years of age who require supplemental oxygen [79].

-The US COVID-19 Treatment Guidelines Panel (last update December 16, 2021), recommends using either baricitinib (BIIa) or tocilizumab (BIIa) (listed alphabetically) in combination with dexamethasone alone or dexamethasone plus remdesivir for the treatment of COVID-19 patients who were recently hospitalised with rapidly increasing oxygen needs and systemic inflammation [11].
+The US COVID-19 Treatment Guidelines Panel (last update December 16, 2021), recommends using either baricitinib (BIIa) or tocilizumab (BIIa) (listed alphabetically) in combination with dexamethasone alone or dexamethasone plus remdesivir for the treatment of COVID-19 patients who were recently hospitalised with rapidly increasing oxygen needs and systemic inflammation [12].
 The Panel recommends tofacitinib as an alternative to baricitinib only when baricitinib is not available or not feasible to use (BIIa).

 The Panel recommends against the use of baricitinib in combination with tocilizumab for the treatment of COVID-19 (AIII).
-Because both baricitinib and tocilizumab are potent immunosuppressants, there is the potential for an additive risk of infection [11].
+Because both baricitinib and tocilizumab are potent immunosuppressants, there is the potential for an additive risk of infection [12].

-The WHO living guideline (14 January 2022) provided strong recommendation to use baricitinib as an alternative to interleukin-6 (IL-6) receptor blockers, in combination with corticosteroids, in severe and critically ill COVID-19 patients [12].
+The WHO living guideline (14 January 2022) provided strong recommendation to use baricitinib as an alternative to interleukin-6 (IL-6)